PouyaPouryaie/spring-GraphQL/README.md

 - In order to use <b>graphical UI </b>, first enable ```spring.graphql.graphiql.enabled``` in application properties, <br>
 and then write this URL in browser: http://localhost:8080/graphiql?path=/graphql

+Special Thanks from [Dan Vega](https://github.com/danvega/graphql-paging) for the tutorial about GraphQL